 Starting the road trip in Chicago

 Chicago is the starting point for most Route 66 tours.
-The city warrants a couple of nights’ stay as there’s plenty to discover, from live music venues and museums, to the sculptures of Millennium Park and the sandy beaches of Lake Michigan.
-In a city famous for pizza, I’d also suggest a stop at Pizzeria Uno, Chicago’s first deep dish pizza restaurant.
+The city warrants a few nights’ stay to take in its live music venues and museums, the sculptures of Millennium Park and the sandy beaches of Lake Michigan.
+In a city famous for pizza, I also rate Pizzeria Uno, Chicago’s first deep-dish pizza restaurant.

-You won’t need a car to travel around Chicago as it’s an easy city to explore on foot.
-Once you’re ready to begin the drive you can pick up your hire car downtown before making your way to the start of the route, which is just around the corner.
+You won’t need a car to travel around Chicago as it’s an easy city to explore on foot and by public transport.
+Once you’re ready to begin the drive, you can pick up your hire car downtown before making your way to the start of the route, which is just around the corner.

 Springfield State Capitol Building